Anymuz/HackTheBox-Walkthroughs/Holiday/Holiday.md

 The enumeration is failing because the service is selectively providing content based on data provided in the request, this part of the request is always referred to as the user-agent and is often used to ensure compatibility between the client and the server with regards to browsers, versions and operating system.
 To understand more about the user-agent header and how to use it consult https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent

 For our enumeration to work we need to add a specific string to the user agent request header, something in the browser user-agent header is being accepted by the service where gobuster is not.
 Through trial an error it can be deduced that the key word is “Linux”.
-To provide user agent data to our requests simply add ``–useragent “Linux”`` to the original gobuster command.
+To provide user agent data to our requests simply add ``--useragent “Linux”`` to the original gobuster command.

 [gobuster_with_useragent]